tylim88/styled-break/README.md

 * config(required): object made of `breakpoints` and `sLevel` props.
   * breakpoints(optional): default value is bootstrap breakpoint.
 You can define as many breakpoints you want, however please **avoid** including underscore `_` in props name.
 The value should be the **minimum** value of your breakpoint (the unit is `px`).
-  * sLevel(optional): is your class specificity level, default value is `one`.
-You can nest specificity level in the tagged template literal to have finer control on class specificity level.
+  * sLevel(optional): is global setting of class specificity level, default value is `one`.
+You can nest specificity level individually to have finer control on class specificity level.

 ### 2. styledCss